 IFAC's structure and governance are designed to promote transparency, to facilitate collaboration with members and consultation with stakeholders, and to ensure the effective operations of the organization.
 Founded in 1977, IFAC is a Swiss-registered association whose members are professional accountancy organizations.

 IFAC’s Constitution, approved in February 2014, and Bylaws, amended in November 2017, detail the responsibilities and authority of IFAC’s Council and Board.
-They also address IFAC’s mission, membership requirements, and the election/appointment of IFAC officers (President, Deputy President, and CEO).
+They also address IFAC’s mission, membership requirements, and the election/appointment of IFAC officers (President, Deputy President, CEO, and Swiss liaison).

 Role of the Council

 Ultimate governance of IFAC rests with the IFAC Council, which comprises one representative from each member.
 The Council usually meets once a year and is responsible for deciding constitutional and strategic matters and electing the Board.

 The Board is entrusted to take all practicable steps to achieve IFAC’s mission by governing and overseeing the operations of IFAC.
 The Board works with management to recommend to the Council IFAC’s strategic course with respect to policy-making, major initiatives, and fostering relations with IFAC’s key stakeholders.

 The Board consists of the President and not more than 22 members, including the Deputy President.
 Membership on the Board reflects the level of IFAC members’ financial contributions.
 The Nominating Committee aims to achieve a diverse composition of the Board in terms of gender balance, regional representation, and professional backgrounds.
 The Board is assisted by the work of its subcommittees.

 - Audit Committee

 The Audit Committee recommends the appointment of the external auditor to the Council, and provides an avenue of communication between the external auditor, management, and the Board.
 It also monitors IFAC’s risk management.